 - I. Phase II is defined as the earlier of the following: - a.
-The issuance of the 200th Certificate of Occupancy, or,

-- b.
-200th multifamily unit is given a Certificate of Completion, or, c.
+The issuance of the 200th Certificate of Occupancy, or, - b.
+200th multifamily unit is given a Certificate of Completion, or, - c.
 60,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion. - II.
 Prior reaching the above threshold the following shall occur: - a.
 Within Parcel C, as generally depicted in Figure 12, the Applicant shall construct or cause to be constructed a children's play area and a tot lot (with age separation), bicycle racks, restroom facilities, water fountain, at least one covered gazebo/structure.
 All improvements are to be consistent with the WBD/Nassau Crossing aesthetic/theme. - b.
-Completion of the internal looping trail system within Parcel C as depicted in Figure 12. - C. Phase III - I. Phase III is defined as the earlier of the following: - a.
+Completion of the internal looping trail system within Parcel C as depicted in Figure 12.

+- I. Phase III is defined as the earlier of the following: - a.
 The issuance of the 350th Certificate of Occupancy, or, - b.
 250th multifamily unit is given a Certificate of Completion, or, - c.
-The issuance of the final Certificate of Occupancy based on the final phase of the final recorded plat in Parcel A. or. - d.
-100,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion.

-- II.
-Prior reaching the above threshold the following shall occur: a.
+The issuance of the final Certificate of Occupancy based on the final phase of the final recorded plat in Parcel A, or, - d.
+100,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion. - II.
+Prior reaching the above threshold the following shall occur: - a.
 The Applicant shall construct or cause to be constructed two youth soccer fields and associated supporting infrastructure as depicted in Figure 12.
 The play fields shall be elevated and crowed to create a level and dry playing surface.
-The fields shall be constructed with a crown running along the center line, goal to goal, at a slope between 1% and 1.75% - b.
+The fields shall be constructed with a crown running along the center line, goal to goal, at a slope between 1% and 1.75%. - b.
 A series of at least five outdoor fitness station within the area depicted in Figure 12. - c.
+At least one(1) additional gazebos/covered area and three (3) picnic stations. - d.
+Complete the trail system depicted in Figure 12.
+In lieu of completing the trail system in the southwest upland area of Parcel C, the Applicant may make improvements of equal value to the plaza area as depicted in Figure 12.
+The Planning and Economic Opportunity Department shall have the administrative discretion to approve the proposed improvements to the plaza area in lieu of improvements in the southwest upland portion of Parcel C

-At least one(1) additional gazebos/covered area and three (3) picnic sta- - tions. - d.
-Complete the trail system depicted in Figure 12. - D. Phase IV - I. Phase IV is defined as the earlier of the following: - a.
-The point in time, regardless of the above phasing schedule, when William Burgess Boulevard is redeveloped in accordance with the Boulevard Street Type as defined herein and within the WBD, or, - b.350th multifamily unit is given a Certificate of Completion, or, - c.
+D. Phase IV

+- Phase IV is defined as the earlier of the following: a.
+The point in time, regardless of the above phasing schedule, when William Burgess Boulevard is redeveloped in accordance with the Boulevard Street Type as defined herein and within the WBD, or, - b.
+350th multifamily unit is given a Certificate of Completion, or. - c.
 150,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion. - II.
 Prior reaching the above threshold the following shall occur: - a.
-The Applicant shall clear, grub, level, seed, sod and irrigate the outdoor social space as depicted in Figure 12. b.Shall construct viewing platforms - as depicted in Figure 12.
+The Applicant shall clear, grub, level, seed, sod and irrigate the outdoor social space as depicted in Figure 12. - b.
+Shall construct viewing platforms as depicted in Figure 12.